JiyaBera/summer-internship2025_D23IT163/README.md

 ### 📆 20/06/25
 - Explored and understood Redux concepts in-depth, including its types and usage patterns.
 - Gained clarity on state mutation, Redux Toolkit practices, and core differences with classic Redux.

+### 📆 23/06/25
+- Started working on RideReach Homepage.

+### 📆 24/06/25
+- Continued working on Home Page for RideReach Website.

+### 📆 25/06/25
+- Continued working on Home Page for RideReach Website.

+### 📆 26/06/25
+- Continued working on Home Page for RideReach Website.
 ---

 ## 🌐 Current Project